jnoriega232/osticket-prereqs/README.md

 </p>
 <p>

 We can test that our web server is working by opening a new tab in Microsoft Edge.
-Go to 127.0.0.1 which is the local host or loopback address and it should appear as below.
+Go to 127.0.0.1; the local host or loopback address.
+If successful, it should appear as below.

 <p align="center">
 <img src="https://i.imgur.com/CveyP3U.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>
 </p>
 <p align="center">

-**Step 3:** Within your virtual machine using the installation files link, download and install:
+**Step 3:** Within your Virtual Machine using the installation files link, download and install:
 - PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
 - Rewrite Module (rewrite_amd64_en-US.msi)

-**Step 4:** Create the directory C:\PHP.
-Right-click and select a new folder.
+**Step 4:** Create the directory C:\PHP: Right-click and select a new folder.
+Label the folder "PHP".

 <p align="center">
 <img src="https://i.imgur.com/4HWBazz.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>
 </p>